twrecked/hass-aarlo/README.md

 (pyaarlo) $ pyaarlo --help
 ```

-When you're finished with pyaarlo deactive the virtualenv.
+When you're finished with pyaarlo deactivate the virtualenv.
 ```bash
 (pyaarlo) $ deactivate
 $